nunomaduro/phpinsights/docs/insights/architecture.md

 ## Void return <Badge text="^1.10"/> <Badge text="Architecture\Functions" type="warn"/>

-This fixer add `void` return type to functions with missing or empty return statements, but priority is given to `@return` annotations.
+This fixer adds a `void` return type to functions with missing or empty return statements, but priority is given to `@return` annotations.

 **Insight Class**: `PhpCsFixer\Fixer\FunctionNotation\VoidReturnFixer`